 An untreated cavity can go from being a minor problem to a dental emergency.
 Tooth decay continues to move deeper into your tooth, from the enamel to the dentin, which is a softer material full of tubules that allow acids and sugars into the nerve-filled pulp.

 When tooth decay reaches the pulp, bacteria cause it to expand, pressing on nerves.
 If tooth pulp becomes infected, it can form an abscess, which is a pocket of pus at the root of the tooth.
 This infects the tooth and may even spread to your jaw.

 Tooth decay can progress beyond what a filling can fix.
 An untreated cavity may eventually need a root canal (the removal of pulp inside the tooth) or even removal of the tooth.
 This is why you should see your dentist immediately when you notice symptoms of a cavity—to avoid costly and potentially invasive repairs.

 Cavities are the second most common health disorder among adults and the first among children.
 While they are common, there are some steps you can follow to decrease your risks.

 Practice good dental hygiene.
 Brushing twice a day and flossing once can help reduce plaque on your teeth, which is the starting point for cavities.

 See your dentist regularly.
 Your dentist can catch cavities before symptoms appear.
 Though you can’t do anything to reverse a cavity, you can slow down tooth decay by improving dental hygiene.
-Your dentist will also be able to remove tartar from your teeth, something you cannot do by yourself at home.
+Your dentists will also be able to remove tartar from your teeth, something you cannot do by yourself at home.

 Watch what you eat.
 Sticky foods or foods that are high in sugar (or carbohydrates) put a lot of wear on your teeth.
 This includes potato chips, hard candy, honey, sugar, dry cereal, dried fruits, cookies, cake, and soda.